 - Rickard's rage and grief over the death of Torrhen and Harrion drives him to commit a war crime by murdering two Lannister boys in cold blood.
 When confronted by Robb Stark, he does nothing but further antagonize him through insults.
 The boys were completely innocent; he just wanted to inflict pain on all and any Lannisters.
 His actions lead to Robb executing him, though the aftermath of his death plays with this trope, as his men then abandon Robb's army and save themselves from being slaughtered at the Red Wedding.

-- Harald takes it Up to Eleven in Season 6 to both intensely stupid and extremely horrifying levels.
+- In season 6, Harald takes it to both intensely stupid and extremely horrifying levels.
 As soon as he hears about the brewing conflict between Ramsay Bolton and Jon Snow, he immediately allies with the Boltons for revenge on the Starks because Robb executed his father.
 Never mind that Robb killed Rickard for war crimes, that Robb, his mother, his wife, and pretty much everyone who fought with him are long dead after being betrayed and murdered in the most horrific and cruel manner possible, and that House Stark is pretty much gone and none of its remaining members had anything to do with Rickard's execution.
 Not to mention that the Boltons are despised by pretty much everyone in the North, Harald is further endangering his house by siding with them, and the White Walkers are on their way.
 Harald's best bet would have been to simply bury the hatchet and team up with Jon Snow, where his house could have survived.
 Instead, his insatiable desire for vengeance leads to his death and his men getting wiped out in the battle for Winterfell.

 - It's Personal: Lord Rickard towards the Lannisters after Jaime killed his two sons.
 Later to House Stark after Robb executed Lord Rickard for killing two Lannister squires, to the point that they sided with House Bolton when Sansa and Jon start reclaiming the Northern seat.